thomas051083/psd-psw/event-details/faq-step-into-my-shoes.md

 <br>
 <li>
 	<b>If my officer is keen to participate in the short-term Step Into My Shoes attachment, do they need to apply for annual leave so that they are excused from work during that period? </b><br>
-	We would like to encourage you to be as suportive of this initiative and of your officer's interest to learn and grow.
+	We would like to encourage you to be as supportive of this initiative and of your officer's interest to learn and grow.
 As such, we advocate that officers be excused from their work duties <u>without</u> having to apply for annual leave as long as you have given your approval.
 In addition, we recommend that your officer shares with you information about the agreed commencement date(s) and duration of the attachment, who the host agency and department are, and the specified learning outcomes of the attachment.
 We also highly encourage your officer to discuss with you any covering duties arrangement(s) that need to be put in place whilst the officer is away on attachment, especially for attachments that last for more than a few days.
 </li>
 <br>
 <li>